-The following year, they made their guns available to the Dolan–Murphy faction in the Lincoln County War was over, most of the gang members returned to Dona Ana County and their profitable cattle rustling activities.
+When the Lincoln County War was over, most of the gang members returned to Dona Ana County and their profitable cattle rustling activities.
 However, a few of them remained and joined up with another gang called Selman’s Scouts.

-John Kinney and his men continued to flourish until he was arrested in April, 1883.
-Convicted of cattle rustling, Kinney was sentenced to serve five years in the Leavenworth, Kansas State Penitentiary.
-By the time he was paroled in February, 1886, his men had all scattered.
-He returned to Arizona where he worked at a feed lot in Kingman for a time.
+In 1883 Kinney was arrested for cattle rustling and sentenced to serve five years in the Leavenworth, Kansas State Penitentiary.
+By the time he was paroled in February 1886, his men had all scattered.
+He returned to Arizona where he worked at a feedlot in Kingman for a time.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated December 2018.